rmarkello/abagen/docs/user_guide/expression.rst

 -----------

 Once you've downladed the microarray data and selected your parcellation you can process the data.
-This is as simple as:
+This should be as simple as:

 .. doctest::
     :options: +SKIP

     >>> expression = abagen.get_expression_data(atlas['image'])

-But it is highly recommended you provide the additional information on your parcellation, which can be done with:
+If you are using a volumetric image it is highly recommended you provide the additional information on your parcellation, which can be done with:

 .. doctest::